Explore the Museum

 The itinerary continues with some jerseys that trace the history of the national team from the post-war period up to 1968.
 Among these, there is the green number 8 jersey worn by Celestino Celio during the friendly match between Italy and Argentina, played in Rome in 1954.
 The next section collects the history of the national teams led by coach Bearzot from 1978 to 1986.

-In the second room is possible to find the memorabilia that tell the story of the men's national team, from 1990 to the present day, and of the women's national team.
+In the second room is possible to find the memorabilia that tell the story of the men's national team, from 1990 to the present day.

 Among the most prestigious memorabilia there is the CIAO, the famous mascot of the 1990 World Cup in Italy, and the number 6 shirt worn by Franco Baresi at the 1994 World Cup in the USA.